-Horseback Riding: You may sign-up for riding upon arrival, there will be a sign-up sheet located at Doc's Bar.
+Horseback Riding: You may sign-up for riding upon arrival at Doc's Bar, spaces may be limited.
 For more information regarding riding at the ranch click here.
-Waiver required, see link below.
+Online waiver required, see link below.

-Shooting: You may sign-up for shooting upon arrival, there will be a sign-up sheet located at Doc's Bar.
+Shooting: You may sign-up for shooting upon arrival at Doc's Bar, spaces may be limited.
 If interested you may bring your own guns/ammo, all personal supplies MUST be checked into a secure location with onsite staff upon arrival.
 If not we have all necessary supplies.
 For more information regarding our shooting range click here.
-Waiver required, see link below.
+Online waiver required, see link below.

 - Clean up all cooking areas and put borrowed items back where you found them.